nothingnothings/testimonialGridTraining/README.md

 # testimonialGridTraining

-This README outlines the structure of the `index.html` file for the TestimonialGridTraining project, featuring a grid layout of testimonials using Tailwind CSS for styling.
+This README outlines the structure of the `index.html` file for the TestimonialGridTraining project, which features a grid layout of testimonials using Tailwind CSS for styling.

 ![screenshot](screenshot.png)